ndr-repo/awesome-encoding-escaping/README.md

 ## Resources

+### Tools

 [CyberChef](https://gchq.github.io/CyberChef/) - A versatile web application used to obfuscate or deobfuscate strings.
 Can be ran offline and used for other scenarios as well.
 Includes various code beautifiers, decoders, and unescaping tools.

+[Obsidian Forensics - Unfurl](https://github.com/obsidianforensics/unfurl) - One of my favorite open-source tools of all time.
+Unfurl is a CLI and GUI tool used to decode URLs and other string inputs.
+Open-souce and free to install locally.
+Try it online at [https://dfir.blog/unfurl](https://dfir.blog/unfurl).

+[Gooogle Admin Toolbox - Encode/Decode](https://toolbox.googleapps.com/apps/encode_decode/) - Offers encoding and decoding for SAML, as well as a few code beautifiers.

 [Dencode](https://dencode.com/en/string) - An online string encoder/decoder.
 Quickly visualize various methods of encoding and unicode escaping inside the tool for a high-level overview.

 [Dencode - Unicode Escape](https://dencode.com/en/string/unicode-escape) - An online unicode escaping tool, quickly visualize escaped string for character memorization or payload use.

+### Documentation

 [W3Schools - HTML URL Encoding Reference](https://www.w3schools.com/tags/ref_urlencode.ASP) - A reference for standard HTML URL encoding and their cooresponding ASCII character values.

 [HTML URL Encoding - GeeksforGeeks](https://www.geeksforgeeks.org/html-url-encoding/) - An alternate reference for HRML URL encoding

-[Gooogle Admin Toolbox - Encode/Decode](https://toolbox.googleapps.com/apps/encode_decode/) - Offers encoding and decoding for SAML, as well as a few code beautifiers.

 [OWASP XSS Filter Evasion Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.html) - Contains working examples of encoded and escaped JavaScript payloads.